isomerpages/nlb-biblioasia/_holding-area/Remembering AGS Danaraj: Pioneer Town Planner and News Reader.md

 #### **On the News**

-Danaraj, who was my father, was a part-time radio and television newsreader with the Radio Television Singapura and Singapore Broadcasting Cooperation for 19 years in the 1960s and 1970s.&nbsp; He spent two years on a government scholarship at Durham University in Britain from 1958 to 1960 to study town planning.
+Danaraj, who was my father, was a part-time radio and television newsreader with Radio Television Singapura and Singapore Broadcasting Cooperation for 19 years in the 1960s and 1970s.&nbsp; He spent two years on a government scholarship at Durham University in Britain from 1958 to 1960 to study town planning.
 His interest and love for journalism blossomed while he was there and he would freelance for newspapers during term breaks.
 He recalled, "I risked my life when I covered the Nottingham racial riots back in the 60s, but I loved every minute of it.
 I was paid about $50 to $200 for an article.”[^1]

 <div style="background-color: white;">
 <br>